HopeSource provides a wide variety of services including:

 Households that are homeless may be eligible for the shelter.
 Criminal history may make households ineligible.
 Housing priority goes to families with children first, followed by couples.
 Lowest priority for the emergency shelter goes to single individuals.

 Due to the safety and privacy of the emergency shelter participants, the shelter location is not revealed until approval into the program.
-The shelter is within Ellensburg City Limits.
+The shelter is within Ellensburg City Limits, and the other shelter is within Cle Elum city limits.
 Every household in the shelter has their own unit with no shared living area.

 Shelter program participants are expected to meet with their assigned case manager at least two times per week as well as attend regular educational classes through HopeSource.
 Participants are required to maintain constant contact with their case manager and show consistent progress in finding and securing stable housing.